 [S]everal commenters opposed [preconstruction] since they believed that the permitting Agency would be less inclined to deny a modification that had already been constructed.
 EPA believes that preconstruction by the permittee, as allowed under the final rule, will not influence the permitting Agency's decision.
 Because of the limited nature of Class 2 modifications and the need for flexibility in maintaining permits, preconstruction will be allowed for this category of modification.
 53 Fed.
 Reg.
 37912, 37918 (emphasis supplied).
 But for Class 3 modifications: "[T]here is no preconstruction allowed with a Class 3 modification."
 Id. (emphasis supplied).

-In addition, under NMED rules, the agency's order must be supported by a statement of reasons:

-The Secretary . . . shall set forth in the final order the reasons for the action taken.
+In addition, under NMED rules, the agency's order must be supported by a statement of reasons: The Secretary . . . shall set forth in the final order the reasons for the action taken.
 20.1.4.500D(2) NMAC.
 A statement of reasons is essential for judicial review.
 Atlixco Coalition v.
 Maggiore, 1998-NMCA-134, ¶¶ 17-18, 125 N.M.
 786, 792, 965 P.2d 370, 376.
 Here, the Temporary Authorization contains only the terse conclusion that "NMED finds the documentation sufficient to support the issuance of a temporary authorization."
 (Att. to Notice of Appeal).

-Sometime after the Temporary Authorization was granted, there appeared in the record a memorandum by Ricardo Maestas (Attachment 4), current NMED WIPP program manager.
+Sometime after the Temporary Authorization was granted, there appeared in the record a memorandum by Ricardo Maestas (Attached), current manager of the NMED WIPP program.
 EPA had disallowed construction that would predetermine the result of the PMR; thus, "there is no preconstruction allowed with a Class 3 modification."
 53 Fed.
 Reg. at 37918.
 But Mr. Maestas claims that EPA intended Temporary Authorizations to authorize preconstruction with a Class 3 modification. (at 2).
-This is contrary to EPA's expressed intention.

-Mr. Maestas argues that EPA stated that permanent construction is suitable for a Temporary Authorization. (at 2).
-EPA's statement is the opposite:

-Temporary authorizations, for terms ranging up to 180 days, may be granted to Class 2 or Class 3 modifications that meet criteria specified in § 270.42(e). . . .
+This claim is contrary to EPA's expressed intention.
+Mr. Maestas argues that EPA stated, in issuing the rule, that permanent construction is suitable for a Temporary Authorization. (at 2).
+EPA's statement is the opposite: Temporary authorizations, for terms ranging up to 180 days, may be granted to Class 2 or Class 3 modifications that meet criteria specified in § 270.42(e). . . .
 Temporary authorizations that involve more permanent activities (i.e., activities that are intended to extend beyond 180 days) are subject to Class 2 or Class 3 public participation procedures for permit modifications.
 53 Fed.
 Reg. at 37912, 37914. (emphasis supplied).
-Thus, EPA intended that, if a permittee requests a Temporary Authorization for permanent (exceeding 180 days) activities, that request is "subject to Class 2 or Class 3 public participation procedures for permit modifications"-precisely the Class 3 public process that NMED has preempted here, before allowing construction to proceed.

-Mr. Maestas says that EPA's intention is satisfied because the PMR is "subject to" Class 3 procedures in the future.
-But "subject to" means "following" or "conditioned upon"5, and the Class 3 public process must be completed before approving the PMR.
+Thus, EPA intended that, if a permittee requests a Temporary Authorization for permanent (exceeding 180 days) activities, that request is "subject to Class 2 or Class 3 public participation procedures for permit modifications"-precisely the Class 3 public process that NMED has preempted here, by allowing construction to proceed.
+Mr. Maestas says that EPA's intention is satisfied because the PMR here is "subject to" Class 3 procedures in the future.
+But "subject to" means "following" or "conditioned upon", and the Class 3 public process must be completed before approving the PMR.
 40 C.F.R. § 270.42(c)(6).
-He suggests that the public submit comments during the Class 3 public process (at 2), but such comments are futile if the construction has proceeded and cannot be undone.
+He suggests that the public submit comments during the Class 3 public process (at 2), but such comments are futile if the construction has proceeded and cannot be undone. &lt;sup>9 A definition of "subject to" is "contingent or conditional upon."
+Webster's New World Dictionary, 2d College Ed.
 Further, the PMR itself is fundamentally defective.
-Section 270.42 requires as follows:
+Section 270.42 requires as follows: (c) Class 3 modifications.

-- (c) Class 3 modifications. - (1) For Class 3 modifications listed in appendix I of this section, the permittee must submit a modification request to the Director that: - (iii) Explains why the modification is needed . . .
+(1) For Class 3 modifications listed in appendix I of this section, the permittee must submit a modification request to the Director that: (iii) Explains why the modification is needed . . .